plougher/squashfs-tools/README.md

 This is the official Squashfs-tools repository.

-To build and install the tools please read the **INSTALL** file.
+To build and install the tools please read the **Documents/4.7/INSTALL** file.

-To find out how use the latest release please start by reading **README-4.6.1**.
+To find out how use the latest release please start by reading **Documents/4.7/README**.

 Thanks

 ## Contents of the repository

-The top-level directory contains the following information files:
+The top-level directory contains the following files and directories:

-* **README-4.6.1** - description of the changes in the latest Squashfs-tools release.
-* **USAGE-4.6** - general description of the four tools Mksquashfs, Unsquashfs, Sqfstar and Sqfscat.
-* **USAGE-MKSQUASHFS-4.6** - how to use the Mksquashfs program to create Squashfs images.
-* **USAGE-UNSQUASHFS-4.6** - how to use the Unsquashfs program to extract and list Squashfs images.
-* **USAGE-SQFSTAR-4.6** - how to use the Sqfstar program to convert tarfiles to Squashfs images.
-* **USAGE-SQFSCAT-4.6** - how to use the Sqfscat program to cat (print) one or more files to stdout from Squashfs images.
-* **INSTALL** - installation instructions.
+* **ACKNOWLEDGEMENTS** - This contains some historical acknowlegements, this file has mostly been replaced by the Github issues tracker.
 * **CHANGES** - a reverse chronological list of changes from the latest release to the earliest release.
+* **INSTALL** - where to get the INSTALL file for your version of squashfs-tools.
+* **README** - where to get the README for you version of squashfs-tools.
-* **ACTION-README** - instructions on how to use the Actions feature of Mksquashfs.
+* **USAGE** - where to get the USAGE files for your version of squashfs-tools.
-* **TECHNICAL-INFO** - some technical information on Reproducible builds, Extended Attributes and the filesystem layout.

 The top-level directory has the following directories:

+* **Documentation** - this directory contains documentation for various versions of squashfs-tools, and it split into subdirectories for versions 4.5, 4.5.1, 4.6, 4.6.1 and the latest version 4.7.
+It also has a directory containing prebuilt manpages for latest version of squashfs-tools.
 * **squashfs-tools** - the source code directory, enter this directory and type `make` to build, or `make install` to install.
 Edit the Makefile to change the compressors built and other defaults.
-* **manpages** - pre-generated manpages, these can be viewed using `man -l`.
-* **generate-manpages** - shell scripts etc used to generate the manpages.
-* **examples** - an old example file on how to use pseudo-file definitions.
-* **RELEASE-READMEs** - README files from previous releases.
-* **kernel** - directory containing Squashfs kernel source code.
-This directory has been unused since mainlining Squashfs into the kernel in 2009.
-The files are obsolete and not updated and are preserved for historical reasons.